- Circular saw

 Building a patio deck over concrete: Time, money and tools

-The layout of your concrete deck sleepers will depend on the layout of your decking.
+The layout of your deck sleepers will depend on the layout of your decking.
 If you want a standard decking design—all the deck boards running one direction—all you need are rows of parallel sleepers.
-If you want a more complicated decking pattern, like the one shown here, you’ll need doubled sleepers to support any boards that run perpendicular to the others (see Figure A).
-We also installed sleepers to support the steps we later added to the concrete stoop (see Photo 1).
+If you want a more complicated decking pattern, like the one in this project, you’ll need doubled sleepers to support any boards that run perpendicular to the others (see Figure A).
+We also installed sleepers to support the steps we later added to the concrete stoop.

 Solve Water Problems First